Español

 Children’s Protective Services (CPS)

 The Center also houses CPS workers, who are responsible for investigating allegations of child abuse and neglect in Michigan.
-Working here alongside law enforcement means they spend less time coordinating efforts—phone calls, emails, etc.—and more time actually investigating complaints.
+Working here alongside law enforcement means they spend less time coordinating efforts—phone calls, emails, etc.—and more time investigating complaints.

 Help for Parents